Skip to main content

 Database settings affect the performance of the database cluster.
 When you create a database cluster, the values for all settings are set automatically.
 The values are selected to ensure high cluster performance and vary depending on the cluster configuration and database version.

-If the automatic values are not suitable for your tasks, for all cloud databases except Redis, you can set your values when creating a cluster or change the settings in an already created cluster.
+If the automatic values are not suitable for your tasks, for all cloud databases except Redis and OpenSearch, you can set your values when creating a cluster or change the settings in an already created cluster.

-For more information on setting up cloud databases, see the instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync and Kafka.
+Learn more about configuring cloud databases in the instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync, and Kafka.

 Networks